Danielle Bradbery: Early life

-Bradbery was born on July 23, 1996, in Houston, Texas to parents Danny Bradbery and Gloria Redden Martinez but moved to Cypress.
+Bradbery was born on July 23, 1996, in Houston, Texas to parents Danny Bradbery and Gloria Redden Martinez and moved to Cypress.
 She attended Cypress Ranch High School.

 Career

 The Voice (2013)

 During the blind auditions of The Voice on March 25, 2013, Bradbery performed Taylor Swift's "Mean", prompting Adam Levine, Blake Shelton, and Usher to turn their chairs.
 Bradbery then chose Shelton and remained on his team.
 At the Battle rounds, Bradbery faced Caroline Glaser where they sang the song "Put Your Records On", Bradbery was chosen over Glaser, in the process advanced to the Knockout rounds.
 During the Knockouts, Bradbery sang "Jesus Take The Wheel" against Taylor Beckham in which Blake selected her to remain in the competition, sending home Beckham.
 During the Top 16 show, she sang "Maybe It Was Memphis" and was voted through by America into the next week.
-The following week, the country singer sang a rendition of Carrie Underwood's song "Wasted."
+The following week, the country singer sang a rendition of Carrie Underwood's song "Wasted".
 During the Top 10 playoffs, Bradbery sang a rendition of "Heads Carolina, Tails California", which became the first song of the season, and only song of that round, to reach the iTunes top 10 charts.

-During the Top 8, Bradbery sang a rendition of "Grandpa (Tell Me 'Bout the Good Ol' Days)."
+During the Top 8, Bradbery sang a rendition of "Grandpa (Tell Me 'Bout the Good Ol' Days)".
 In the Top 6, she sang Pam Tillis' "Shake the Sugar Tree" chosen by coach Blake Shelton.
-That week, she also sang Sara Evans' "A Little Bit Stronger," ending the song with a high note through the final "stronger" and "yeah" run.
+That week, she also sang Sara Evans' "A Little Bit Stronger", ending the song with a high note through the final "stronger" and "yeah" run.
 During the Top 5, Bradbery sang "Please Remember Me" and "Who I Am" which reached 6 and 4 spots respectively on the iTunes top 10 charts.
-During "Who I Am," she walked out through the audience to sing beside her parents and stepmother.
+During "Who I Am", she walked out through the audience to sing beside her parents and stepmother.
 At the finals, Bradbery sang the song "Timber, I'm Falling in Love" along with her coach Blake Shelton, she also re-sang the song "Maybe It Was Memphis" which reached the iTunes top 10 charts and sang the song "Born to Fly" before she was announced as the winner of season four of The Voice.
 She had the most peak positions and most singles to reach the top 10 on iTunes during the season.
 Overall, she had more iTunes downloads than any other contestant in the show's history.
 At age 16, Bradbery was the youngest winner of The Voice at the time.
-This record was later eclipsed by Sawyer Fredericks (who won Season Eight at age 16), and later by Brynn Cartelli (who won season 14 at age 15).
+This record was later eclipsed by Sawyer Fredericks (who won Season Eight at age 16), and later by Brynn Cartelli (who won season 14 at age 15). and Carter Rubin (who won season 19 at age 15).